PopaGeorgianVictor/PORTOFOLIO/README.md

  * css selector best selector after ID
  * fast for selenium next to ID
  * easy to write
- * better than xpath (even tho u hear the word so much more)
+ * better than xpath (even tho u hear the word so much more !!!)

  #### Simply use id or class as css locator